 This could include closing the pool, touching up exterior paint (doors, windows, garage, etcetera), tidying up the garden, clearing out the garage, and more.

 Create a to-do list that you can share on Instagram or Facebook, or in a blog post.
 To avoid upsetting the folks who admirably live in the moment, save this idea for late in the month.

 Those weeks leading up to the start of a new school year are a marketer’s dream.
 While real estate agents might have a less obvious connection to back-to-school than, say, writing supply companies, there are a couple ways to take advantage of the theme.

 - Neighbourhood guides.
 Proximity to great schools is always a selling factor for families.
 Assemble a few social media posts or a blog post where you point out the best areas in your region for schools and kid-friendly amenities.

 - Buying and selling 101.
 School’s in session … for prospective buyers and sellers.
-Offer a crash course in market updates and buying and selling tips, by way of infographics created with Canva, a Twitter thread, an Instagram Live or a Facebook Live video.
+Offer a crash course in market updates and buying and selling tips, by way of infographics created with photo editing apps, a Twitter thread, an Instagram Live or a Facebook Live video.
 Live content is a great way to win against the social media algorithm.

 6. Fall Trends

 Like fashion, interiors and home decor have their own seasonal rhythm for trends.

 Near the end of August, put together a blog post that covers your trend report for fall 2018.
 This could include paint colours, finishes, materials and overall aesthetics (minimalist versus luxe, for example).